The Wings of the Dove (1997) from Johnny Web (Uncle Scoopy) |

 really knows what everyone else is doing, and it doesn't

 really matter.
-The American probably knew that the whole
+The American heiress probably knew that the whole

 thing was a set-up from the start, certainly before she

-was told.
-Even after she found out for sure, she still
+was told, and even after she found out for sure, she still

 ||